How to organize Photos and Videos on Windows.

 If you don’t have room - get a modern external SSD drive.
 They are amazing.

-You will be surprised what you find in old random folders, your phone, camera, old devices, old memory cards, old hard-drives or online.
+You will be surprised what you find in old random folders, your phone, camera, old devices, old memory cards, old hard-drives etc.

 I use the OneDrive photo uploader on my phone.
-OneDrive syncs Photos and Video files to my PC automatically.
-I then copy (or move) those items from the sync folder to my collection folder.
+OneDrive syncs Photo and Video files to my PC automatically.
+I then import (copy or move) those items from the sync folder to my collection folder.

-By default Google Photos re-encodes your files; quality is lower if you download from there.
+By default Google Photos re-encodes your files; quality is lower if you import from there.

 Dropbox, GoogleDrive and OneDrive are all able to sync files to a folder on your PC.
 You just need to get their respective desktop apps.